 Do flight prices really go down on Tuesdays?

 There’s a traveler’s myth going around that airlines like to send out online sale alerts on Monday nights, which then go into effect on Tuesday mornings.
-While this may be true from time to time, it’s not a consistent way for searching airfare deals.
+While this may be true from time to time, it’s not a consistent way of searching airfare deals.
 Plus, the Expedia/ARC report looked at prices for a full year, so the argument for booking on a Sunday takes into account any kind of last minute sales.

 If you’re thinking about a specific flight or want to start tracking prices, sign up for a flight monitoring email alert and be ready to buy when you see prices drop.
 That covers all your bases, especially if you have well over a month before your trip.